hansetag/iceberg-catalog/DEVELOPER_GUIDE.md

+# Contributing to Iceberg-Catalog
+All commits to main should go through a PR.
+CI checks should pass before merging the PR.
+Before merge commits are squashed.
+PR titles should follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).

 ## Working with SQLx

 This crate uses sqlx.
 For development and compilation a Postgres Database is required.
 You can use Docker to launch